-Evacuated in the Kano ruins of Chamdo, the Twin Steans were produced in exquisite structures by skillful craftsmanship.
+Evacuated in the Kano ruins of Chamdo, the Twin Steans (双体陶罐) were produced in exquisite structures by skillful craftsmanship.
 It represents the superb skills on making porcelains, and is the representative work of Tibet porcelains during the Neolithic phase (New Stone Age).
 The two steans are regarded as the most valuable displaying items in the museum.

 Golden Seal of the Fifth Dalai Lama

 The Shunzhi Emperor designated him as the Fifth Dalai Lama, and issued him with the golden seal, which was made with pure gold and weighted 8.5 kg (230 ounce).
 The characters on the seal are in Chinese, Tibetan, Manchu and Mongolian languages.
-From then on, every dalai lama of Tibet is designated by the central government of China.
+From then on, every Dalai Lama of Tibet is designated by the central government of China.

-Before paper making techniques introduced into India, the ancient Indians invented the methods of using special materials to make the palm leaves into a good writing medium, which is easy to be kept for a long time.
-Palm-leaf Scriptures are the fist hand materials for people to study the early stage of Buddhist history and culture.
+Before paper making techniques introduced into India, the ancient Indians invented the methods of using special materials to make the Pattra leaves into a good writing medium and easy to be kept for a long time.
+Pattra-leaf Scriptures are the first hand materials for people to study the early stage of Buddhist history and culture.